-(a) (1.0 pt) "All lists of one or more decimal integer numerals, each one except the last followed and optional whitespace.
-For example, 3, 2, 5." by a comma (b) (1.0 pt) "All lists of zero or more decimal integer numerals, each one except the last followed and optional whitespace.
-(A zero-item list is simply the empty string.)" by a comma (c) (1.0 pt) "All lists of zero or more decimal integer numerals, each (including the last) followed and optional whitespace." by a comma (d) (1.0 pt) "All sequences of lower-case letters containing each of the letters a, b, c, and d exathat order." actly once in (e) (1.0 pt) "All sequences of 0 or more lower-case letters."
+(a) (1.0 pt) "All lists of one or more decimal integer numerals, each one except the last followed by a comma and optional whitespace.
+For example, 3, 2, 5."

+(b) (1.0 pt) "All lists of zero or more decimal integer numerals, each one except the last followed by a comma and optional whitespace.
+(A zero-item list is simply the empty string.)"

+(c) (1.0 pt) "All lists of zero or more decimal integer numerals, each (including the last) followed by a comma and optional whitespace."

+(d) (1.0 pt) "All sequences of lower-case letters containing each of the letters a, b, c, and d exactly once in that order."

+(e) (1.0 pt) "All sequences of 0 or more lower-case letters."

-(f) (1.0 pt) "All sequences of characters other than newlines and carriage returns in which any opening parenthesis is eventually followed by at least one closing parenthesis (they need not balance, however; in fact, the same closing parenthesis may serve to follow any number of preceding opening parentheses, as in $x(b)c)d)$." (g) (1.0 pt) "All sequences of characters other than newlines and carriage returns in which all parentheses are balanced and no pair of parentheses is nested inside another.
+(f) (1.0 pt) "All sequences of characters other than newlines and carriage returns in which any opening parenthesis is eventually followed by at least one closing parenthesis (they need not balance, however; in fact, the same closing parenthesis may serve to follow any number of preceding opening parentheses, as in x(b)c)d)."

+(g) (1.0 pt) "All sequences of characters other than newlines and carriage returns in which all parentheses are balanced and no pair of parentheses is nested inside another.
 For example ab, (c)d(fg)h, or (abc), but not (ab)) or)a(."